-hat community groups and stakeholders have you identified that may be interested ir n or npacted by this project?
-1
+- (a) What community groups and stakeholders have you identified that may be interested in or impacted by this project?
+The Pinelands Commission, residents, businesses and farmers with land

-- (b) How have you or will you engage community and stakeholders in this project?
-Yes, once the project is selected, ACE plans on engaging the local community and stakeholders in the vicinity of the project. - (c) What are the potential impacts of this project on the community?
-Construction and traffic issues related to building - (d) What are the community concerns or potential concerns about this project?
-Specific concerns have yet to be identified but ACE will work to mitigate those concerns while meeting the required in-service dates. - (e) How do you intend to address these concerns?
-ACE intends to develop a community engagement program to inform residents and businesses and gather feedback on construction windows and mitigate any identified concerns to the best of ACE's ability. - (f) As part of this project, do you plan to perform any environmental improvements in this community?
+Due to the consultation with the Pinelands Commission will be sought out for that portion of the project. - (b) How have you or will you engage community and stakeholders in this project?
+Yes, once the project is selected, ACE plans on engaging the local community and stakeholders in the vicinity of the project - (c) What are the potential impacts of this project on the community?
+Construction and traffic issues as well as - (d) What are the community concerns or potential concerns about this project?
+Specific concerns have yet to be identified but ACE will work to mitigate those concerns while meeting the required in-service dates - (e) How do you intend to address these concerns?
+ACE intends to develop a community engagement program to inform local residents and businesses and gather feedback on construction windows and mitigate any identified concerns to the best of ACE's ability - (f) As part of this project, do you plan to perform any environmental improvements in this community?
 If yes, describe.
-ACE has not yet developed exact specifics around environmental improvements but will assess those options upon project award and as the exact route is developed.
-Road and other infrastructure improvements are potentially under consideration.
+ACE has no current plans around environmental improvements but will assess those options as the exact route is developed.